NikolajCS/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/5fc2c1c3-186b-4f38-b286-1a951ca79795)

 You will need to reload IIS.
-Stop the server and start it.
+Stop the server and start it again.
 Inside IIS Manager expand osTicket -> Sites -> Default Web site -> click on osTicket -> Click on Browse *:80 (http)

 ![image](https://github.com/user-attachments/assets/c926d836-a0af-4550-a317-92a9a035533a)